 Another Palmer Park hot spot, Inuendo specializes in entertainment, food and drinks.
 People go wild for the chicken wings and at night the stage is packed with enthusiastic party-goers.
 As far as the music goes, Inuendo features mostly R&B and hip hop, so if that’s what gets you out of your chair, this place is for you.

 One of the best gay and drag bars in the city, Gigi’s is optimal for drinks and a show.
-Enjoy the lively drag performances downstairs and keep the ball rolling by dancing the night away upstairs.
+Enjoy the lively cabaret performances on the lower level or dance the night away in their upstairs bar.
 It’s the perfect little dive for a night of outsized laughs and fun.
 Located in Dearborn off of Warren Avenue.

 Woodward Bar and Grill